ustaxcourt/ef-cms/docs/entities/Case.md

 ### docketRecord

-List of DocketRecord Entities for the Case.
+List of DocketRecord Entities for the case.

 > `array` | required